vanheeringen-lab/seq2science/docs/content/workflows/rna_seq.md

 A contrast contains a **condition**, which is the variable you wish to analyse, and which contains 2 or more states.
 Optionally, a contrast can contain a **batch** effect, which you want to correct for.

 #### Conditions
-In samples.tsv, add a column for every property of your samples.
+In the samples.tsv, add a column for every property of your samples.
 Examples:
 * a column named 'conditions' with values ‘control’ and ‘treated’.
 * a column named 'conditions' with values ‘control’, ‘treatmentA’ and ‘treatmentB’.